tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Windows, but this isn't enforced.
 The protection is weak.
   Keyloggers, especially on X11, would probably be leaking the USS.

 - The firmware uses the USS in the CDI computation.
-The entire memory the USS is kept in, `FW_RAM`, is then wiped and made unavailable to the device app by hardware protection.
+The memory the USS was kept in is then wiped and made unavailable to the device app by hardware protection.

   Since the firmware does the computation, the device app doesn't even see the USS digest.